shakibaniataha/script-manager/README.md

+# Project ScriptManager
+[project description ...]
+### Project flow
+...

+Each new user is assigned to the group 'guest' by default after registration.
+Later the admin decides which group to add the new user in.

+Any logged-in individual can only see the APIs that his group has access to, plus the APIs which are assigned to the 'guest' group

+...

 ### Important Note: celery as daemon
 Make sure you have celery service running on your server. in order to do this, follow this instruction: